Temperament and attachment

 Early brain development

-Talk to your baby often, cuddle, smile and provide new sights, sounds, smells and tastes.
-You are your baby's most important toy and play mate!
+Talk to the baby often, cuddle, smile and provide new sights, sounds, smells and tastes.
+You are the baby's most important toy and play mate!

 Play is very important for babies and children because it: